takemaru/graphillion/README.md

 ![Key and treasure box](http://github.com/takemaru/graphillion/blob/master/doc/fig3.png?raw=true)

 We consider all paths on which the key is picked up before reaching the treasure box.
+We're not allowed to pass thorugh the same place twice.
 First, search for the paths to the key not through the treasure box, and then select the paths including the key's paths and the treasure box.

 ```python
 >>> key = 64